 Anyone that wants a machine-washable comforter (Buffy is dry clean only)

 Intro To Buffy Comforter Reviews

-Buffy’s Breeze comforter is the latest addition to the brand’s product catalog, and the cooler counterpart to the brand’s existing comforter called Cloud.
+Buffy’s Breeze comforter is the latest addition to the brand’s product catalog, and the cooler counterpart to the brand’s existing comforter called the Buffy Cloud Comforter.
 Breeze is specifically designed to keep hot sleepers or folks in hot environments cooler and more comfortable while they sleep.